 The reinforced hinge brings the same Flex Mode that Samsung introduced with the Galaxy Z Flip to the Fold lineup, allowing you to split your screen into different functions.
 Multitasking with three apps returns, and you can now pair apps together to launch at the same time.
 Other apps have been redesigned to take advantage of the Galaxy Z Fold 2’s full screen, essentially turning your phone into a tablet.

 The Galaxy Z Fold 2 is much better buy now that Samsung has permanently cut the price by $200 to $1,799.
 Still, that's a lot to pay for a smartphone, even one that offers three rear cameras and a Snapdragon 865 Plus processor.
 Samsung is reportedly working on a successor, the Galaxy Z Fold 3 that could arrive this July according to some rumors.
 Until that phone arrives, though, the Fold 2 is the best foldable device in Samsung's lineup.

 Read our full Samsung Galaxy Z Fold 2 review.

-Read our full Samsung Galaxy S20 Ultra review.
+Read our full Samsung Galaxy A52 5G review.